MillsCS215AppInventorProj/chartmaker/README.md

 # ChartMaker
 An extension for MIT App Inventor that adds graphing capability (for pie, bar, and line graphs) through <a href= "https://developers.google.com/chart/">Google Charts</a>.
+Created by @laghee and @ekager to fulfill a graduate requirement for CS215 at <a href="https://www.mills.edu/">Mills College</a>.

 ## How to Use the Extension